-With this in hand, you can find low competition keywords, look for the other keywords parameters such as ranking websites and their domain authority, content length, backlinks, and estimated length of content.
+With this in hand, you can find low competition keywords, and look for the other keyword parameters such as ranking websites and their domain authority, content length, backlinks, and estimated length of content.

 As you can see in the above image.
-You will get a detailed analysis for each keyword.
-It is advised that you go with the keyword with a KD less than 35.
+You will get a detailed analysis of each keyword.
+It is advised that you go with the keyword with a KD of less than 35.

 Google Ads keyword planner

 Another great tool is Google’s keyword planner which comes in Google ads.

 You can type in your seed keyword or the keyword you have selected and check its competitions and monthly searches.

 If you are doing keyword research for PPC campaigns then you must check your keywords in this planner.

 When you collect all the keywords long tail and short tail.
 You can make using SEMScoop to know the keyword difficult.
 Based on the keyword difficulty you can decide which keyword to work on.

 If you are just starting off with a new SEO project you might like my Basic SEO checklist to check it out.